 To increase the chances of pregnancy, in addition to the donor, the person receiving the egg must also have certain characteristics and conditions.
 These conditions are:

 - Mental readiness: A couple who intends to receive a donated egg must be mentally prepared.
-Therefore, before receiving an egg, they receive the necessary psychiatric and legal advice to get acquainted with all the psychological aspects, inheritance, etc. of receiving a donated egg.
+Therefore, before receiving an egg, they receive the necessary psychiatric and legal advice to get acquainted with all the psychological aspects, inheritance, etc., of receiving a donated egg.

 - Physical health: The couple receiving the egg should be examined in terms of physical health.
-Addiction and diseases such as AIDS, hepatitis, etc. are barriers to receiving eggs.
+Addiction and diseases such as AIDS, hepatitis, etc., are barriers to receiving eggs.

-- The health of the uterus: The women’s uterus must be ready to accept the fetus from the fertilization of the donated egg.
+- The health of the uterus: The woman’s uterus must be ready to accept the fetus from the fertilization of the donated egg.
 Therefore, the doctor prepares drugs to prepare the inner layers of the woman’s uterus for the acceptance of the fetus.

 What are the risks of the donated egg method?